 Help your students get in the spirit of the season with Christmas stories and lessons that look at holiday traditions from around the world in your ELA classes:

 Paired text analyses are an exciting way to help students compare and contrast information.
-Use the following resources to help them look at how people in Zambia, Africa, and Colombia, South America, celebrate Christmas traditions
+Use one of these activities to help your students better understand how people around the world celebrate Christmas through traditions such as gathering with family, giving gifts, and helping others

 In many major end-of-year holidays, gift-giving is a common theme.
 Students can explore how and why giving presents is such a prevalent tradition with one of two paired text analyses: